AfsanehCaden/Toxic_Comments_Classification/README.md

 # Toxic_Comments_Classification
-An analysis of Wikipedia talk page comments using large language models (LLMs) to classify and detect various types of toxic behavior, enhancing the management of harmful online interactions.
+Leveraging large language models (LLMs) to classify and detect various types of toxic behavior in Wikipedia talk page comments, this project aims to enhance the management of harmful online interactions.